-You make your money by charging for product usage rather than access to features.
+You make money by charging for product usage rather than access to features.

 Let's look at a few examples:

-- Canva: The graphic design platform has a free edition that includes access to different templates, fonts, and free graphics.
-Canva's paywall is based on more advanced features for pro users like team collaboration, brand kits, cloud storage, and access to 100+ million stock photos, videos, and graphics.
+- Canva: The graphic design platform has a free edition with access to different templates, fonts, and free graphics.
+Canva's paywall is based on more advanced features for pro users, like team collaboration, brand kits, cloud storage, and access to 100+ million stock photos, videos, and graphics.